-Choosing the best Ethernet switches for your network may often prove to be a challenge since there is an abundance of these devices on the market with lots of different features, so, in order to make the process easier, I have divided the article into three main sections: the first addresses the best unmanaged switches, which are more suitable for home use or for small business networks, the second section covers the best web-managed switches which are also suitable for home use (tech enthusiasts) and for small to medium business networks and the third section addresses the best managed switches which, as expected, are going to be used in an enterprise environment (medium to large businesses).
+Choosing the best Ethernet switches for your network may often prove to be a challenge since there is an abundance of Ethernet switches on the market, each addressing a certain type of audience (some may prefer a managed Ethernet switch, while others won’t need anything above an unmanaged or smart Ethernet switch), so, in order to make the process easier, I have divided the article into three main sections: the first addresses the best unmanaged Ethernet switches, which are more suitable for home use or for small business networks, the second section covers the best web-managed Ethernet switches which are also suitable for home use (tech enthusiasts) and for small to medium business networks and the third section addresses the best managed Ethernet switches which, as expected, are going to be used in an enterprise environment (medium to large businesses).

 UPDATE 10.20.2017: Added the Open Mesh S8 to the best Ethernet switches list.

 An Ethernet switch is a networking device that connects a large variety of devices (like IP cameras, computers and even other switches) into a common network and it uses the packet switching technology to receive, process and eventually forward the data to the destination client.